In this post, you’ll learn everything you need to know about HEPA air purifiers and find out out if one is right for your home.

-Because a True HEPA air purifier is excellent at trapping almost all airborne contaminants, it is the best choice for someone who has asthma or suffers from allergies.
+Because a True HEPA air purifier is excellent at trapping almost all airborne contaminants, it’s the best choice for someone who has asthma or suffers from allergies.

 This dense filter is amazing at trapping allergens such as dust, pollen, mold and pet dander.
-Also, because these particles are trapped inside the filter, there is no way for them to re-enter the air space, keeping your home fresh and clean.
+And, because these particles are trapped inside the filter, there is no way for them to re-enter the air space.
+This keeps your home fresh and clean.

 In fact, this type of air purifier is considered to be the best home air purifier for almost all applications.

 If you’re interested in paying the least amount of money for an air cleaner, you can go to this link to find the best budget HEPA air purifier options.

 The Cons of a True HEPA Air Purifier: